-The rapid technical developments inside changing markets, as well as the need for efficiency enhancements, mainly driven by cost pressure, require to transfer running information systems occasionally into a new environment, which fulfills the operational requirements in a more suitable way.
-This process is referred to as software migration [1] and meanwhile the software's availability can be limited depending on the chosen migration method.
+The rapid technical developments inside changing markets, as well as the need for efficiency enhancements, mainly driven by cost pressure, require an occasional transfer of running information systems into a new environment, which fulfills the operational requirements in a more suitable way.
+This process is referred to as software migration [1], [2] and meanwhile the software's availability can be limited depending on the chosen migration method.
 Regarding this, basically two approaches can be differentiated: